Granactive Retinoid Vs. Retinol: Which Is Better For Your Skin?

 What Is Granactive Retinoid?

 Granactive Retinoid is a next-generation retinoid that delivers all the benefits of retinoids with less irritation.
 Also known as hydroxypinacolone retinoate or HPR, it is a synthetic retinoic ester (a type of Vitamin A derivative).
+Since it’s a relatively new ingredient you may be wondering does granactive reitnoid work?
+How is it different than retinol?
+Let’s find out!

 Traditional retinol esters have to go through conversions before they can start working, which means they are weaker and less effective.
 Granactive retinoid is a retinoic acid ester, which means it does not have to go through any conversions and can start working immediately.